Your challenges

 The ByoFlex® mobile ammonia stripper recovers ammonia from highly contaminated substrates, like industrial/municipal wastewater or digestate from foodwaste/agricultural/WWTP-sludge digesters.

-ByoFlex® mobile ammonia stripper is direct available, transportable in 2 trucks and ready to operate in 2 days on site.
+ByoFlex® mobile ammonia stripper is directly available, easily transportable (2 trucks) and ready to operate within 2 days after delivery on site.
 Byosis engineers will train the local operators and during the demonstration-rental period continuous online monitoring- and process advice is available.

 A flexible mobile unit to be used as: